xiongfeizhang1/dotfiles/README.md

 #
-re "chmod +x SCRIPT" all of the scripts
+dont forget re "chmod +x SCRIPT" all of the scripts